ibm-cloud-docs/storage-scale/config-setup-symph-cluster.md

 Before you configure, be sure that these prerequisites are met:

 1. For Installing and Configuring Active Directory and DNS Server:
-	*  A Windows Server 2019 machine with administrative privileges.
+	*  A Windows Server 2019 system with administrative privileges.
 	*  Basic familiarity with PowerShell commands and Windows Server management.
 2. For Connecting RHEL Systems Directly to AD using Samba Winbind:
 	*  An RHEL system capable of running Samba Winbind.
-	*  Familiarity with RHEL command line interface and system configuration.
+	*  Familiarity with RHEL command-line interface and system configuration.
 	*  Access to the Active Directory domain and appropriate permissions to join the domain.

 ## Network prerequisites